MithunDataPro/Data-Engineer-Repo/Big Data/Detail Explanation Of Tools/Apache Kafaka/README.md

 #### What is event streaming?
 Event streaming is the practice of capturing real-time data from applications, databases and IoT devices and transporting it to various destinations for immediate processing and storage, or for real-time analysis and analytics reporting.

+#### Latency?
+in simple words it is the time taken by a single data packet to travel from the source computer to the destination computer.

+**How lateny is measured?** It is measured in milliseconds (ms), Latency is considered an important measure of performance when dealing with real-time systems like online meets, online video games, etc. High latency could lead to a bad user experience due to delay and data loss.
+To measure latency in real-time tools like ping tests are used.

+#### Throughput?
+Throughput on the other hand refers to the amount of data that can be transferred over a network in a given period.

+**How Throughput is measured?** It is measured in bits per second (bps) but in practice, it is mostly measured in megabits per second (Mbps).
+It is measured using tools like network traffic generators or by simulating a data transfer through the network and by measuring the rate at which the data is transmitted as the throughput.

 ## Why is Kafka Used?

 Kafka is used for a variety of reasons in modern data architectures: